jimijimi/trekanter_mingw/README.md

 Nov 21, 2015: I am about to finish to upload the code.
 I have been doing cleaning and text format changes.
 It may take a few more days to fully complete that.

+Mar 28, 2021: The project was no longer compiling when using gcc 8.3.
+I move some code around to fix this.
+I also added a debug function that will show the line and file where this is called.

 TrekantER C
 ===========